Last Updated on July 15, 2022

-For anyone who hasn’t yet visited Paris in the spring months, it’s a season that gets attached to all manner of cliches and dreamed-up scenarios.
-Many imagine a technicolor city whose oversaturated colors and surreal ambience are straight out of “An American in Paris”, in which Leslie Caron and Gene Kelly notably dance alongside the Seine at night.
+For anyone who hasn’t yet visited Paris in the spring months, it’s a season that gets attached to all sorts of cliches and fantasies.
+Many people imagine a technicolor city whose oversaturated colors and surreal ambience are straight out of “An American in Paris”, in which Leslie Caron and Gene Kelly dance alongside the Seine at night.
 Naturally (or unnaturally, as it were), these scenes were all filmed on a set.

 It’s what academic nerds like me call “hyperreality”: to simplify, a sort of virtual screen that obscures what’s real, and that effectively seals us off from engaging with anything in a meaningful way.

 That’s why I encourage you to let go of the Hollywood fantasies you may be carrying around (as nice as they may be), and get ready to encounter this iconic & much-fussed over season in the French capital with your reality spectacles firmly on.

 Read on for some (hopefully inspiring) tips on what to do in the spring months, including things treasured by Parisians themselves.
 Believe me- they see the city for what it is (or don’t appreciate the beauty of it all enough, much of the time).
 And I assure you, especially if your trip is later in the season, you’ll still get plenty of this sort of thing:

 The Pros & The Cons